Capacity of the range of random walk: Moderate deviations in dimensions 4 and 5: Introduction

-The cross term is also related to the Riesz potential of the Brownian motion $\int_0^1 \int_0^1 G(B_t - \tilde{B}_s) \mathrm{d}t \mathrm{d}s$, of which the large deviations were shown by Bass, Chen, and Rosen \cite{BassChenRosen2009} (stated as Theorem~\ref{thm:brownian-LDP} in this paper).
+The cross term is also related to the Riesz potential of the Brownian motion $\int_0^1 \int_0^1 G(B_t - \tilde{B}_s) \mathrm{d}t \mathrm{d}s$, of which the large deviations were shown by Bass, Chen, and Rosen \cite{BassChenRosen2009} (stated here as Theorem~\ref{thm:brownian-LDP}).
 Indeed, we show that these two quantities behave the same way in the moderate deviation regime.
-However, when $d \ge 6$, this is longer conjectured to be true.
+However, when $d \ge 6$, this is no longer conjectured to be true.
 This fact, along with the exponents on the right-hand side of \eqref{eq:general-GN}, indicate that a fundamentally different approach has to be taken when $d \ge 6$.